 NIU uses the Free Application for Federal Student Aid, better known as the FAFSA, to determine if students qualify for financial aid.
 Continuing students must complete the FAFSA for every academic year they wish to receive aid.
 The FAFSA becomes available after January 1st each year.
-NIU's preferred filing date for the FAFSA is March 1st each year.
-All new and continuing students should apply by March 1st to ensure that they are considered for all aid programs.
+NIU encourages students to complete their FAFSA as early as possible each year to ensure they are considered for all aid programs.

 The FAFSA uses such factors as your family’s income, the number of people in your household, and family assets to determine how much your family can afford to contribute to your education.